DougMidgley/SFMC-SDK/README.md

 ## To Do

 -   No tests are in place
--   Improve handling for other SOAP Actions than Retrieve
 -   Look at persisting access tokens across sessions as an option
 -   Validation improvement
 -   Support Scopes in API Requests